Questions? Request Information

 The course overviews how, why, and when to integrate the behavioral sciences with human resources management principles to increase individual and organizational effectiveness.
 Students will also be introduced to many types of interpersonal, intra-group, inter-group, and organizational interventions that are used to effect comprehensive and lasting changes.
 Prerequisite: BUS 201,MGT 330 or HCA 459.

-Leadership Priorities and Practice is a capstone course that requires students to reflect on and synthesize the major insights gained in their study of organizational management.
-A substantive paper is developed to illustrate how these insights can be applied effectively in the student’s work environment.
-Students choosing the personal program of study must show how their chosen concentration relates to organizational management and include insights from each academic area in their synthesis and application of leadership principles and practices.
+Leadership Priorities and Practice is a capstone course that requires students to reflect on and synthesize the major insights gained in their study of business leadership.
+A substantive paper is developed to illustrate how these insights can be applied effectively in the students’ work environment.
+Students will demonstrate their knowledge integrating insights from each academic area in their synthesis and application of leadership principles and practices.
 Prerequisite: Successful completion of the General Education Capstone course.
 MGT 460 is the capstone course for the BA in Business Leadership program and must be taken last in the sequence.
 This course is not available for non-degree seeking students.

 To earn your Bachelor of Arts in Business Leadership, you must complete 120 credits.
 You will need to complete 30 upper-division credits, of which 18 credits must be from the major program.
 A total of 30 credits must be completed at the University of Arizona Global Campus to meet the residency requirement.
 You may be able to transfer up to 90 approved credits from community colleges, other previous college coursework, or other life experiences such as military service or job training toward your degree.

 *In this program, 6 credits from the major may also satisfy General Education requirements.